JackWu192/p1/it/makefile/gnu_make_note.md

 all : $(objs)		# DG. phony target. force to rebuid all.
 ```
-### Wildcard
+## Wildcard

 Wildcard	|represents		| Example
 ----------------|-----------------------|-----------------
 \*		| Any charaters		|  *.c
 ?		| Any charater		|  a?.c
 [a,b]		| a or b		|  m[a,e]n matches man or men
 ~/ 		| home              	|
 ~jhon/ 		| jhon's home		|
 \x		| escape            	|

-- *Pitfal* : If none of files matches wildcard, then wildcard itself (literally) become filename.
+- *Pitfal* : If none of files matches wildcard, then wildcard itself (verbatim) become filename.
+This made direct use wildcar almost improper.
+Use $(wildcard, pattern...) to avoid pitfal.
-- Wildcard expansion
+- Wildcard expansion is not happened except it is in rule, or in wildcard function.
-	- tagets 		: make, immediatly
+	- rule 			: immediatly, make expands target and prerequisites, shell process recipe.
-	- prerequisite	: make, immediatly
+	- $(wildcard,..): immediatly, make.
-	- rules 		: shell, immedialy
+	- variable		: not expanded
-	- variable		: not expanded, until call wildcard function `$(wildcard,patten...)`
+- Forward slash		: To avoid escape slash confliction, use forward slash only on Windows path.

-- To avoid conflict of back slash between path separator and escape chars in windows, use forward slash only.
+## Searching